thefrontside/effection/README.md

 Effection runs on all major JavaScript platforms including NodeJs, Browser, and Deno.
 It is published on both [npm][npm-effection] and [deno.land][deno-land-effection].

+## Contributing to Website

+Go to [www/README.md] to learn how to contribute to the website.

 ## Development

 [Deno][] is the primary tool used for development, testing, and packaging.